 The MSPB is a government agency that assigns administrative judges to make decisions on suspension and termination cases that are appealed to it by federal government employees .
 We will file your appeal to the MSPB, seek a settlement for your claim, and represent you in any hearings.

 Your employer must propose any of the disciplinary actions it intends to take, including a reprimand, suspension or removal, prior to actually taking the step itself.
 This proposal will come to you in the form of a written letter.
 You generally are given 15 days to respond to the proposal.
 One of our attorneys can draft a response letter for you, addressing the concerns laid out in the letter and preserving your rights.
 If done correctly and promptly, this action may allow you to avoid having to pursue any MSPB claims and preserve your job.

 The MSPB will hear a mixed case removal/discrimination case.
 For claims involving federal discrimination that does not involve removal, speak with one of our attorneys about bringing a claim with the Equal Employment Opportunity Commission (EEOC).

 Se habla español • Credit cards accepted • Call now.
-We offer a free phone consultation if you have been fired.
+We offer a free case evaluation if you have been fired.